PatSunter/credo/doc/credo-pythonlinks.rst

 ==========================================================================

-Regarding these libraries, there is potential for their future integration into the standard UWA toolbox - but for now users are free to download and experiment with them.
+Regarding these libraries, there is potential for their future integration into the standard CREDO toolbox - but for now users are free to download and experiment with them.

 * HDF5 analysis in Python: http://h5py.alfven.org/